-You must submit an 'Application for RPL' to the Education Team Leader at the time of enrolment prior to the qualification start.
+You must submit an ‘Application for RPL’ to the Education Team Leader or Enrolment Consultant at the time of enrolment.

-Your application must include evidence that your level of knowledge or skill equates to what would have been obtained had you formally completed the module or recognised qualification that you are seeking RPL for.
-Evidence may include a file of your work demonstrating your abilities and the evidence of an appropriately qualified referee.
+Your application must include evidence that your level of knowledge, skill or attributes equates to what would have been obtained had you formally completed the course or recognised qualification that you are seeking RPL for.
+Evidence may include a portfolio of your work demonstrating your knowledge, skills and abilities and the evidence of an appropriately qualified referee.

 To assist in the decision making regarding the relevance of your skills and knowledge to the curriculum, the Education Team Leader may additionally ask you to undertake a written, practical or oral test, or to participate in a panel interview.

-When you believe that you have competency in a specific Computer Power Plus module achieved through previous study, you should provide the Education Team Leader with a copy of the relevant Academic Transcript complete with course descriptions.
-Without this evidence, Computer Power Plus will be unable to recognise this competency and you will be required to undertake the module study.
+When you believe that you have competency in a specific Computer Power Plus course achieved through previous study, you should provide the Education Team Leader with a copy of the relevant Academic Transcript complete with course descriptions.
+Without this evidence, Computer Power Plus will be unable to recognise this competency and you will be required to undertake the course.

 Where there is a direct link between the qualifications, credit transfer may be approved.
-In instances where Credit Transfer is approved, you will be exempt from the Computer Power Plus course content and ‘Exempt’ will feature on your transcript.
+In instances where Credit Transfer is approved, you will be exempt from the Computer Power Plus course.
 You will qualify for the Computer Power Plus qualification, providing you meet all other course requirements.The following requirements apply:

 Please Note:In instances where the student applying for RPL or Credit Transfer is international and enrolling from overseas, applications will not be considered or processed until such time as the student has arrived in New Zealand.
 Applications for RPL or Credit Transfer will not be processed remotely.